aljebraschool/youngmindsacademy/README.md

 ## Purpose

-YoungMindsAcademy is more than just a coding platform; it's a leadership project aimed at providing leadership skills to students in the Master's program in Collective Intelligence at UM6P.
+YoungMindsAcademy is more than just a coding platform; it's a leadership project aimed at providing leadership skills to students.
 Through this project, students learn to lead a team, manage resources, and execute a project from start to finish.

 ## Features